 Contributions received are recorded as unrestricted, temporarily restricted, or permanently restricted net assets depending on the existence and nature of any donor restrictions.
 Support that is not restricted by the donor is reported as an increase in unrestricted net assets.
 All other donor restricted support is reported as an increase in temporarily or permanently restricted net assets, depending on the nature of the restriction.
 When a restriction expires: when a stipulated time restriction ends or purpose restriction is accomplished, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the Statement of Activities as net assets released from restrictions.
+There were no permanently restricted net assets at June 30, 2018 and 2017.

 It is GPF's policy to immediately sell donated securities in order to convert the donation into cash.
-The value of the donated securities sold during the fiscal year ended 2017 and 2016 totaled \$30,374 and \$29,641, respectively.
-There were no securities held at June 30, 2017.
+The value of the donated securities sold during the fiscal year ended 2018 and 2017 totaled \$31,964 and \$30,374 respectively.
+There were no securities held at June 30, 2018.